-Some mufflers are equipped with a special spark arrestor screen.
-If your machine has this type of muffler, you should clean the screen at least once a week.
+Some mufflers are equipped with a special spark arrestor mesh.
+If your machine has this type of muffler, you should clean the mesh at least once a week.
 This is best done with a wire brush.
-A blocked screen will cause the engine to overheat and may lead to serious damage.
+A blocked mesh will cause the engine to overheat and may lead to serious damage.

 Note!
-The screen must be replaced if it is damaged.
-If the screen is blocked the machine will overheat and this will cause damage to the cylinder and piston.
+The mesh must be replaced if it is damaged.
+If the mesh is blocked the machine will overheat and this will cause damage to the cylinder and piston.
 Never use a machine with a muffler that is in poor condition.
-Never use a muffler if the spark arrestor screen is missing or defective.
+Never use a muffler if the spark arrestor mesh is missing or defective.